cgalpin92/pp5_crochet_corner/TESTING.md

         Now, when running the site and selecting a category from either the Yarn dropdown menu or Tools dropdown menu, the results successfully produce a list of the products within that category.

     - Invalid filter: 'calc_subtotal':
-        This error occured when attempting to create a custom template filter to calculate the individual total cost of an item in the basket dependent on the quantity of that item.
-When running the site to test the code received an error page stating "Invalid filter: 'calc_subtotal'".
+        This error occurred when attempting to create a custom template filter to calculate the individual total cost of an item in the basket dependent on the quantity of that item.
+When running the site to test the code received an error page stating, "Invalid filter: 'calc_subtotal'".
         Removed the name argument on the filter decorator to explicitly set the name of the filter to the name of the function without applying an additional argument.
 This did not fix the error.
 Also found solution online to add the custom template filter to the built in templates in settings.py, again this did not resolve the error.
 Added some print statements above the return statement within the code to see if anything appeared in the terminal when refreshing the page, nothing appeared.
 This suggested that there was an issue between the custom template filter setup and the basket.html document.
 Eventually discovered a typo at the top of the html page.
         This error was resolved through amending the typo.
 I had used brackets instead of curly braces when writing the template tag to extend the custom template filter page.